 Lenders are not looking for someone who borrows little and pays everything back in full.
 While it sounds odd, such a person won’t be considered the ideal customer.
 More and more financial institutions use credit ratings to see if there is the potential to make money from the borrower.

 For example, one lenders ideal customer might be someone who owns their own home, carries a balance on one or two credit cards but who always pays what they owe on time.

 What Effect Do Trust Deeds Have On Credit Ratings?

-There is absolutely no doubt that Trust Deeds have a negative affect on credit ratings.
-A Trust Deed is a sign you have asked a professional to manage your creditors and you will therefore be considered a bad risk by lenders.
+There is absolutely no doubt that Trust Deeds have a negative affect on credit ratings as its a sign you have asked a professional to manage your creditors, and you will therefore be considered a bad risk by lenders.

 However, it is important to consider just how your existing debt will be affecting your credit rating in the first place.
 If you are applying for a Trust Deed you are probably having serious financial problems anyway which will be apparent to a lender from your credit score.

 If you do manage to keep going by using all the credit you can obtain, eventually you will run up against a wall where you have used up all of your available credit and cannot get any more.
 You will have hit a point where your credit score reflects you are in trouble and the lenders will refuse your applications.

 What Happens To Credit Ratings After A Trust Deed Is Complete?

 For several years afterwards the Trust Deed will be on your credit record for lenders to see and getting credit will be very hard.
 This might not bother you – you might have decided to stay as far from credit as possible after it ends.

 But for many, the loss of a credit rating doesn’t compare to the massive benefits of a Trust Deed.
 No more stress, no more creditors hassling you and best of all after four years a happier debt-free future to look forward to.